DavidTaylor96/AI-Chat-bot/GETTING_STARTED.md

-# Getting Started with Claude Desktop
+# Getting Started with Taylor Desktop

-Claude Desktop is designed for software engineers and developers who want to use Claude's AI capabilities within a desktop environment.
+Taylor Desktop is designed for software engineers and developers who want to use Taylor's AI capabilities within a desktop environment.
 This guide will help you get started with the application.

 ## Installation